ENG4118 – Relevance Theory: Language, Communication and Cognition

 - have deep insight into the explicit/implicit distinction in communication

-- have extensive experience in analysing utterances in the terms of relevance theory
+- have extensive experience in analysing utterances in the terms of pragmatic theory

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.